Skip to content

 Hemorrhoid treatment FAQs

-Hemorrhoids are veins in the lower anus that have become inflamed or swollen due to pressure.
+Hemorrhoids are veins in the lower rectum or external anus that have become inflamed or swollen due to pressure.
 They may be internal (inside the rectum) or external (outside the skin around the anus).

 Most hemorrhoid symptoms improve with home remedies.
 Lifestyle changes and over-the-counter treatment can help relieve hemorrhoid pain and itching.

-Smaller hemorrhoids often clear up in a few days without treatment.
+Smaller hemorrhoids often clear up in a 3-7 days without treatment.
 However, large external hemorrhoids and prolapsed hemorrhoids take longer to heal and may require treatment from a health care professional.

 Thrombosed hemorrhoids are treated with a medical procedure called an external thrombectomy.